 of State Boards of Nursing (NCSBN) website

-Full details about the process of taking the NCLEX including what you need to know before the exam, for exam day and after the exam.
+Full details about the NCLEX including what you need to know before the exam, for exam day and after the exam.

 Test plan for

 Outlines the content covered on the exam and includes sample questions.
 It is critical that students thoroughly review the test plan.

 Learn about the processes NCSBN takes to develop and maintain the validity and reliability of the NCLEX.

 Monday – Friday, 7 a.m. to 7 p.m.
 (CT)

 If you need to re-take the exam, take your time to prepare.
 While you are eligible to take the exam again in 45 days, we recommend that you review NCSBN's exam resources before you apply again.

 If you have a temporary permit and fail the exam, there may be additional conditions placed on your permit.

 At this time, applicants may only write the exam three times.
 You must notify CARNA of any past or future attempts at a registration exam in Canada.
 If you were also unsuccessful in passing the Canadian Registered Nurse Examination (CRNE) or Ordre des infirmières et infirmiers du Québec (OIIQ) professional nursing exam, the result counts as one of your three attempts.